korlinn/js_mentoring_kyiv_2016/README.md

 > npm i

 Create in project root the file .env and configure it.
 There must be specified:
-1. PORT - port? on which the application will be started.
+1. PORT - port on which the application will be started.
 2. MONGOURI - the path to the database atore/
 An example of .env, see below